 Just as its name suggests, Little Venice is London's answer to the famous Italian city.
 Home to various waterside cafes, pubs and restaurants, the area comes alive in the summer months as Londoners jump on canal boats or walk along the riverside to nearby Camden or Regent's Park.

 Tucked behind Upper Street in Islington, Camden Passage is a real treasure trove of cute cafes, independent boutiques, vintage shops – where you'll find everything from exquisite one-offs to fun party outfits – as well as an antiques market selling furniture, curios, war memorabilia and various bric-a-brac.

 3. The Thames Path

 The Thames is home to many of London's treasures, not many of them hidden, but the 40-mile-long Thames Path has many quieter spots to be discovered.
 The best way to explore is to hire a bike and cycle the length of the path, with public beaches, one of Charles Dickens’ favourite pubs (The Prospect of Whitby) and the village of Rotherhithe just some of the highlights along the way.

 It doesn’t get much more traditional London than a plate of pie, mash and the classic green liquor; maybe with a side of the cockney favourite, jellied eels.
 Here are seven of our favourites, from East End pie and mash shops to some more gastronomic takes on the classic.

 5. Stephen Wright's House of Dreams

 Not afraid of dolls?
-Then venture south to East Dulwich for a wonderfully quirky tour of London artist Stephen Wright's House of Dreams.
+Then venture south to East Dulwich for a wonderfully quirky tour of London artist Stephen Wright's House of Dreams during one of its regular open days.
 Every surface inside and outside his London home is adorned with outsider art – found objects collected over 20 years, including everything from dolls' heads and false teeth to wigs and trinkets.